rolandyuwy/tp/docs/UserGuide.md

 **:information_source: Note about the parameters:**<br>

-The constraints for the individual parameters of this command (description, expiry date, quantity, priority and tags) are the same as those for the [`add`](#511-adding-a-food-item) command.
+The constraints for the individual parameters of this command (each description in the descriptions parameter, expiry date, quantity, priority and tags) are the same as those for the [`add`](#511-adding-a-food-item) command.

 </div>